 Step 1 - Complete Application

-Complete the FREE application for admission.
+All prospective students should complete the FREE application for admission.

 Applications are accepted and processed on a rolling basis.
 Students are encouraged to apply for admission at least one month before the beginning of the term in which they wish to enroll.
 New terms begin in January, March, May/June, August and October.